bdcuongvn83/php_laravel_shop_cart/README.md

 ## Running

 - Install Laravel

-- Clone project
+- Clone the project

-- Cd folder source, run cmd
+- Install XAMPP

+- Start XAMPP to launch Apache Server and MySQL

+- Open a terminal and navigate to the project folder

+Run the command:
 php artisan serve